Best Treks From Sankri

 3) Borasu Pass Trek

-The Borasu Pass Trek is one of best treks which lets you crossover from Uttarakhand to Himachal Pradesh.
+The Borasu Pass Trek is one of the best treks in India which lets you crossover from Uttarakhand to Himachal Pradesh.
 Taking you across the widely known Har ki Dun trail, the Borasu Pass Trek continues ahead to cross into Chitkul in Himachal Pradesh.
 Connecting the Tons Valley with the Baspa Valley, this trek is packed with thrill and adventure taking trekkers to a staggering height of 5250M (17,220 FT).
 The trail takes you through thick forests of chestnut and walnut, widespread luxurious pastures, terraced mountain fields and a technical crossover the Borasu Pass.
 Located close to the border with Tibet, this trek is for experienced trekkers only who wish to test their limits on a virgin trail that has managed to keep itself hidden from the rest of the world.

 Trek Distance: 60 km